juren53/HST-Metadata/Audio/FFmpeg-commands.md

 Once you run this command, the album art should be embedded in the output MP3 file and should display correctly when played in Windows Media Player, VidoLan VLC, Apple iTunes, and WinAmp.

-Here is the same command parsed to make it readable and still executable from a command line:
+Here is the same command parsed into descrete commands to make it readable and still executable from a command line:

 ```
 ffmpeg -i "SR59-12 BlackHawkWaltz_tagged.mp3"